21434809/Load_Balancing_Parallel_Apriori/README.md

 # Load Balancing Parallel Apriori

-A comprehensive comparison of Traditional, Naive Parallel, and WDPA (Workload-Distributed Parallel Apriori) algorithms on the Instacart Market Basket dataset.
+A comprehensive comparison of Traditional, Ye (2006) Parallel, Naive Parallel, and WDPA (Workload-Distributed Parallel Apriori) algorithms on the Instacart Market Basket dataset.

 ## ⚠️ IMPORTANT: Run on Linux/WSL for Best Results